gojomo/zibcoin.org/index.md

 Zibcoin is equivalent to a "microbitcoin" ("µBTC" or sometimes "mics"/"mikes").
 In the base 'satoshi' units of Bitcoin, one zibcoin is 100 satoshis.

-Zibcoin can be abbreviated 'zib' in many contexts.
+Zibcoin can be abbreviated 'zib' in most contexts.

 For reference: